-Asian shares fall on jitters over missile landing in Poland
+Markets mixed on jitters after missile lands in Poland

 “Traders are waiting for further developments on the geopolitical front for direction for risk assets.
 Any signal of escalation in the volatile situation could see a reaction across markets,” he said.

-When Wall Street opened for trading, the overall mood was ebullience as stocks bounced following the latest data suggesting inflation continues to cool from its summertime peak.
-A meeting between the presidents of the world’s two largest economies also raised hopes for an easing of U.S.-Chinese tension after analysts called it better than expected.
+Japan’s Cabinet Office reported that seasonally adjusted core machinery orders fell 4.6% in September from a month earlier.
+The data for private-sector orders excluding those for ships and power equipment, closely watched as a leading indicator of corporate capital spending, fell 5.8% in August on-month.

-The S&P 500 touched its highest level in two months, while Treasury yields eased on hopes a slowdown in inflation could mean the Federal Reserve’s bitter, economy-crunching medicine for it could taper as well.
+Treasury yields eased on hopes a slowdown in inflation could mean the Federal Reserve’s bitter, economy-crunching medicine for it could taper off as well.

 “Inflation is still top of mind and market moving,” said Nate Thooft, senior portfolio manager at Manulife Investment Management.
 “Anything that potentially swings the inflation story, the market is keen to react.”

-Such sharp hourly swings for stocks have almost become the norm on Wall Street this year, as high inflation and interest-rate hikes by the Federal Reserve have heightened fears and triggered knee-jerk reactions.
+Such sharp swings for stocks have almost become the norm on Wall Street this year, as high inflation and interest-rate hikes by the Federal Reserve have heightened fears and triggered knee-jerk reactions.
 “The market remains adrift looking for a good narrative that will stick but seemingly not finding it,” Thooft said.

-Technology stocks continued to lead the way on Wall Street.
-They’re usually some of the most sensitive to changes in interest rates, as rises in rates hit hardest on stocks seen as the most expensive, most risky or forcing investors to wait the longest for big growth.
-Chipmaker Nvidia rose 2.3%, and Apple gained 1.2%.

 Traders have been paring their bets for how big a hike the Fed will announce at its next policy meeting in December.